Hochopepper/SwordToShield/Character_Creation/Classes/Warrior.md

 Your hitpoints increase by 1d10 + your constitution modifier.

 ### Hitpoint re-roll
-Roll 3d10 and add 3 times your constitution modifier.
-If the result is higher than your current maximum that becomes your new hitpoint maximum
+Roll 2d10+10 and add 3 times your constitution modifier.
+If the result is higher than your current maximum that becomes your new hitpoint maximum.
+You may repeat this every time you level up.

 ### Ability Score Increase
 You may increase one of your ability scores by 2 or two of them by 1.
 You may